Dravidian parties: Background

-The antipathy towards Sanskrit compounded with the animosity against the hegemony of Brahimins paved the way for the rise of Dravidian politics in Madras Presidency.
+The antipathy towards Sanskrit compounded with the animosity against the hegemony of Brahmins paved the way for the rise of Dravidian politics in Madras Presidency.

 Early Dravidian politics

 An early pioneer in Dravidian politics was Iyothee Thass in the late 19th century.
 His efforts brought together the non-Brahmin caste Dravidians with the establishment of the Dravida Mahajana Sabha organisation in 1891.
 A major leap in Dravidian politics was the formation of the Madras United League by non-Brahmin intellectuals, who considered the dominance of Brahmins in civil administration a threat to the non-Brahmin majority.

 The League was initially started as a workgroup that helped non-Brahmin students in Madras with accommodation by Dr C. Natesan.
 It later grew into a political party under the efforts of leaders like C Natesa Mudaliar, Sir Pitti Theagaroya Chetty and Dr. T. M. Nair.
 The party was named South Indian Liberal Federation (S. I. L. F.) – popularly known as the Justice party.